An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Numerical Experiments

 \subsection{Benchmark methods}

-Since there are too many solvers being able to address the sparse logistic regression, we only focus on those programmed by Matlab.
+Since there is an impressive body of methods that have been developed to address the sparse logistic regression, we only focus on those programmed by Matlab.
 Solvers with codes being online unavailable or being written by other languages, such as R and C, are not selected for comparisons.
-We thus choose 7 solvers mentioned in Subsection \ref{methods-SLR}, which should be enough to make comprehensive comparisons.
-We summarize them into following table.
+We thus choose 7 solvers mentioned in \Cref{methods-SLR}, which should be enough to make comprehensive comparisons.
+We summarize them into the following table.

-For \texttt{SLEP}, we use it to solve (\ref{SLR-p}) with $\phi_{\nu}(\bz)=\nu_1\|\bz\|^2_2+\nu_2\|\bz\|_1$, whilst \texttt{IRLS-LARS} aims to solve the $\ell_1$ constrained logistic regression, namely, (\ref{SLR-L1-con}). \texttt{APG} and \texttt{GIST} are taken to solve the capped $\ell_1$ logistic regression with $\phi_{\nu}(\bz) = \nu_3\min(|\bz_i|,\nu_4)$.
-We only use non-monotonous version of \texttt{APG} since its numerical performance was better than that of the monotonous version \citep[see][]{li2015accelerated}.
-For \texttt{GraSP}, the version chosen here is to solve (\ref{SLR}) directly instead of (\ref{SLR-L2}).
-Notice that methods that aim at solving model (\ref{SLR-p}) involve a penalty parameter $\nu$, whilst those tackling (\ref{SLR}) need the sparsity level $s$.
+For \texttt{SLEP}, we use it to solve (\ref{SLR-p}) with $\phi_{\nu}(\bz)=\nu_1\|\bz\|^2_2+\nu_2\|\bz\|_1$, whilst \texttt{IRLS-LARS} aims to solve the case of $\nu=0$. \texttt{APG} and \texttt{GIST} are taken to solve the capped $\ell_1$ logistic regression with $\phi_{\nu}(\bz) = \nu_3\min(|\bz_i|,\nu_4)$.
+We only use non-monotonous version of \texttt{APG} since its numerical performance was better than that of the monotonous version \cite{li2015accelerated}.
+Note that methods that aim at solving the model (\ref{SLR-p}) involve a penalty parameter $\nu$, whilst those tackling (\ref{SLR-L2}) need the sparsity level $s$.
 To make results comparable, we adjust their default parameters $\nu$ for each method to guarantee the generated solution $\bz$ satisfying $\|\bz\|_0\leq p/2$.
-We will report the four indicators:
+We will report three indicators: $( \ell(\bz),~\ser,~\time )$ to illustrate the performance of methods, where \time\ (in seconds) is the CPU time, $\bz$ is the solution obtained by each method and \ser\ is the sign error rate defined by